Shroedinger’s Rapist And The Imagined Right To Intrude

 So, JayJay, when women say that every strange guy they meet is a potential rapist, they aren’t blowing smoke.

-28. estrobutch Says:
+28. estrobutch permalink

 why are you only addressing cis men?

-• Because the whole issue in the Shapely Prose post was the limit of men’s understanding, and with cis men, I think it’s fair to generalize that they don’t have an in-person perspective on women’s experiences of fear.
+Because the whole issue in the Shapely Prose post was the limit of men’s understanding, and with cis men, I think it’s fair to generalize that they don’t have an in-person perspective on women’s experiences of fear.
 With trans men, I think that’s not a fair generalization.
 At least for a lot of trans men, there’s a history as women, and so whatever issues there may be, in that case the issues are not the same as the ones Phaedra Starling was addressing.

-• estrobutch Says:
+• estrobutch permalink

 Are you trans.
 I’m not really sure how you can speak for the differences between cis and trans male experience if your not.